-Sustainable finance mobilisation is the sum of the following items: Sustainable Retail financing, as the sum of the formalised amount of: green mortgages (with "A" or "B"energy efficiency certificate), financing for renovation of homes, financing of hybrid/electric vehicles and microloans granted by MicroBank.

-- Sustainable Corporate financing, as the sum of the formalised amount of: sustainable financing for customers in the Business, Developer and CIB (Corporate and Institutional Banking) segments. - Amount of CaixaBank's proportional share of its customers' issuance and placement of sustainable bonds (green, social or mixed), - Net increase in Assets under management (AuM) in CaixaBank Asset Management in products classified under Art.
+1Sustainable finance mobilisation is the sum of the following items: Sustainable Retail financing, as the sum of the formalised amount of: green bonds (with "A" or "B" energy efficiency certificate), financing for renovation of homes, financing of hybrid/electric vehicles and microloans granted by MicroBank.
+Sustainable Corporate financing, as the sum of the formalised amount of: sustainable financing for customers in the Business, Developer and CIB (Corporate and Institutional Banking) segments.
+Amount of CaixaBank's proportional share of its barreof is sustainable bonds (green, social or mixed); Net increase in Assets under management (AuM) in CaixaBank Asset Management in products classified under Art.
 8 and 9 of the SFDR.
-The change includes the market effect. - Gross increase in Assets under management (AuM) in VidaCaixa, in products classified under Art.
+The change includes the market effect.
+Gross increase in Assets under management (AuM) in VidaCaixa, in products classified under Art.
 8 and Art.
 9 of the SFDR.
 The calculation considers gross contributions to Pension Funds, Voluntary Social Welfare Schemes and Unit Linked.
-In 2023 and 2024, it will also include contributions from dependency insurance. - Synthetic ESG index created by CaixaBank based on a methodology developed by KPMG that provides aggregate information from the main ESG analysis institutions.
-The indicator objectively weights the results obtained by the Entity in the scores awarded by the main international ESG analysts (S&P Global-DJS), Sustainalytics, MSCI and ISS ESG). - % of women in managerial positions from deputy managers of large branches and up (category of branches A and B).
+In 2023 and 2024, it will also include contributions from dependency insurance.

+2Synthetic ESG index created by CaixaBank based on a methodology developed by KPMG that provides aggregate information from the main ESG analysis institutions.
+The indicator objectively weights the results obtained by the Entity in the scores awarded by the main international ESG analysts (S&P Global-DJSI, Sustainalytics, MSCI and ISS ESG).